CAPS Independent Advocacy provides individual issue-based independent advocacy to:

 - people aged 18-65 experiencing an eating disorder who live anywhere in Lothian;

-- Collective advocacy to military veterans anywhere in Scotland;
+- Military veterans anywhere in Scotland.

 Additional info: